nginx/unit-docs/source/index.rst

 #####

-NGINX Unit is a polyglot app server, a reverse proxy, and a static file server, :ref:`available <installation-precomp-pkgs>` for Unix-like systems.
+NGINX Unit is a polyglot app server, a reverse proxy, and a static file server, :ref:`available <installation-prereqs>` for Unix-like systems.
 It was built by `nginx <https://nginx.org/en/>`_ team members from scratch to be highly efficient and fully configurable at runtime.